tschelabaumann/sfJwtPhpUnitPlugin/README.md

   account that owns the plugin page, as he no longer works at JWT, so the version on symfony-project.org will likely remain obsolete for the foreseeable future.

-If you haven't already, it is strongly recommended that you use git submodules to manage the JPUP installation for your projects instead of Symfony's plugin manager.
+If you aren't already, it is strongly recommended that you use git submodules to manage the JPUP installation for your projects instead of Symfony's plugin manager.

 # 1.0.10 Update